 Rutland – Businesses operating as a restaurant, bar deli, or hotel will need to obtain a business license from the Rutland City Clerk.

-Vermont Business Tax Account – Most businesses operating in Vermont will need to register for a Business Tax Account through the Vermont Department of Taxes.
-This account lets businesses register for a Vermont sales tax permit, meals and room tax and employer withholding tax.
+Most businesses operating in Vermont will need to register for a Business Tax Account through the Vermont Department of Taxes.
+This account lets businesses register for a Vermont sales tax permit (also referred to as a sales tax license), meals and room tax, and employer withholding tax.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Vermont include; barbers, athletic trainers, tattoo artists and many more.
-Additional information, fees and licensing requirements for professions are available from the Vermont Office of Professional Regulation.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common professions that require licensing in Vermont include; barbers, athletic trainers, tattoo artists, and many more.
+Additional information, fees, and licensing requirements for professions are available from the Vermont Office of Professional Regulation.

-Trade Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing Business As or DBA) with the Secretary of State.
+While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a business name that is different from the full name of the owner(s) to register for an Assumed Name (also known as a Doing Business As or DBA) with the Vermont Secretary of State.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Vermont for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.